awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 ## Hardware specifications<a name="storage-instances-hardware"></a>

-The primary data storage for D2, D3, and D3en instances is HDD instance store volumes\.
-The primary data storage for I3 and I3en instances is non\-volatile memory express \(NVMe\) SSD instance store volumes\.

-Instance store volumes persist only for the life of the instance\.
-When you stop, hibernate, or terminate an instance, the applications and data in its instance store volumes are erased\.
-We recommend that you regularly back up or replicate important data in your instance store volumes\.
-For more information, see [Amazon EC2 instance store](InstanceStorage.md) and [SSD instance store volumes](ssd-instance-store.md)\.

 The following is a summary of the hardware specifications for storage optimized instances\.
+A virtual central processing unit \(vCPU\) represents a portion of the physical CPU assigned to a virtual machine \(VM\)\.
+For x86 instances, there are two vCPUs per core\.
+For Graviton instances, there is one vCPU per core\.

 | Instance type | Default vCPUs | Memory \(GiB\) |